Royadd/Neural-Networks-Deep-Learning/README.md

 # Neural-Networks-Deep-Learning
-Some implementations of different neural networks based learning projects
+Some implementations of different neural networks based learning methods